A $\mu$-mode approach for exponential integrators: actions of $\varphi$-functions of Kronecker sums: Introduction

-These systems typically arise from the semidiscretization in a spatial domain $\Omega\subseteq \RR^d$ of semilinear evolutionary Partial Differential Equations (PDEs) from different fields of science and engineering.
-Here, $\bb u\colon [0,T]\to\CC^N$ is the unknown, $M\in\CC^{N\times N}$ is a matrix, $\bb g\colon [0,T]\times \CC^{N}\to\CC^N$ is a nonlinear function, and $N$ is the total number of degrees of freedom.
-When the system is \emph{stiff}, a prominent way to numerically integrate it in time is by using explicit exponential integrators~\cite{HO10}.
-These schemes, as opposed to fully implicit or IMEX integrators, do not require the solution of (non)linear systems but rather the action of the exponential and/or of the so-called $\varphi$-functions, defined as
+When system~\eqref{eq:ODE} is \emph{stiff}, a prominent way to numerically integrate it in time is by using explicit exponential integrators~\cite{HO10}.
+These schemes require the action of the exponential and/or of the so-called $\varphi$-functions which, for a general matrix $X\in\CC^{N\times N}$, are defined as

-The direct approximation of the matrix $\varphi$-functions is feasible only when the size of $M$ in system~\eqref{eq:ODEinit} is not too large.
-In this case, the most commonly employed techniques are based on Pad\'e approximations~\cite{BSW07}.
-On the other hand, when the size of $M$ is large, which is the case of interest in this manuscript, it is possible to rely on methods which directly compute the action of the matrix $\varphi$-functions on a vector, or even their linear combination at once.
-Among them, Krylov methods~\cite{NW12,GRT18,LPR19} and other polynomial methods~\cite{AMH11,CKOR16,CKZ18,CCZ20,CCZ22} do not require the solution of linear systems.
+The direct approximation of the matrix $\varphi$-functions is feasible only when the size of $X$ is not too large.
+In this case, the most commonly employed techniques are based on Pad\'e approximations~\cite{BSW07}, although other rational methods based on the numerical inversion by a quadrature formula of the Laplace transform \cite{LF10} or polynomial methods based on the truncated Taylor series \cite{LYL22} can be considered.
+On the other hand, in this manuscript we are interested in matrices of large size.
+In this case, it is possible to rely on methods which directly compute the action of the matrix $\varphi$-functions on a vector, or even their linear combination at once.
+Among them, Krylov methods~\cite{GRT18,LPR19,NW12} and other polynomial methods~\cite{AMH11,CCZ20,CCZ23,CKOR16,CKZ18,LYL22} are typically employed.

+{When we consider matrices $K$ which are Kronecker sums~\eqref{eq:kronsum}, it is possible to express the action of $\exp(K)$ on a vector $\bb v$ by using the Kronecker product of the exponentials of the matrices $A_\mu$.
+In fact, considering again the two-dimensional case $K=A_2\oplus A_1$, we have